akaFM/One-Way-Out/README.md

 >  * An inventory system, entailing objects like keys, which allow for access to certain features/items/locations, and temporarily bar access from others.
 Also allows for consumables, which will have an effect on the stats system, and so on.
 >  * ...and all of the above will likely be very thoroughly bugtested by people outside of the development team, so that we can get a good idea of what is expected as far as input/output goes.
 We are expecting the project to be on a relatively large scale feature-wise, and since it is a fictional game, there is always room for more creativity.

- > Your project description should summarize the project you are proposing.
-Be sure to include:
- > * Why is it important or interesting to you?
- > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)
- > * What will be the input/output of your project?
- > * What are the features that the project provides?
- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >
- > You also need to set up an empty project board using GitHub projects (board view with default columns).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
-All columns should be in the right order.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column